Street Soccer USA: Street Soccer USA Cup

 Initially known as the Homeless USA Cup, the tournament began in Charlotte, North Carolina in 2006.
 Atlanta, Austin, Charlotte, Philadelphia, and New York were the cities participating in the event.
 In 2007, a conference was held in Charlotte to discuss expansion of the tournament for 2008.
-The 2008 tournament was held in Washington, DC, from June 26-29, and included 12 cities: Anne Arbor, Atlanta, Austin, Charlotte, Los Angeles, Minneapolis, New York, Phoenix, Richmond, San Francisco, St. Louis, and Washington, DC.
+The 2008 tournament was held in Washington, DC, from June 26-29, and included 12 cities: Ann Arbor, Atlanta, Austin, Charlotte, Los Angeles, Minneapolis, New York, Phoenix, Richmond, San Francisco, St. Louis, and Washington, DC.
 It has since been hosted in Times Square, New York City, San Francisco's Civic Center Plaza, and the Philadelphia Art Museum steps.

 The tournament is composed of homeless men and women from around the United States, with cities bringing teams of eight players to compete in the event.
 After the tournament, a committee selects 16 players from the tournament.
 Eight are chosen to represent the USA and the other eight will be alternates for the Homeless World Cup.

 The cup is a four on four soccer tournament, with each team consisting of three field players and a goalkeeper.
 Every team must keep one player in the attacking half.
 Each game has two seven-minute halves, and takes place in a 52x73 ft walled in court.
 The walls are four feet tall and have nets that rise an additional 20 feet.
 The tournament has three stages, preliminary, group stage, and trophy stage.

 Awards given at the cup include the MVP Award for the best all around player in the tournament, the Goalie Award for the best goalkeeper in the tournament, the Kastle Trophy for the most mixed team in the tournament (men and women), and the Spirit Award, the highest honor in the tournament, which is given to the team that embodies the best attitude on and off the field.